quercia-dev/birdclef2025/birdclef_report.md

 All recordings are in the `.ogg` audio file format.
 The samples have variable length and quality, as they originate from different microphones, and a significant portion of them contain just a few seconds of relevant audio, followed by the spoken description of the recording setup and specifications.

+## File characteristics

+Average size of the files, duration of the audio tracks.
+Human vs Bird...

 ## Classification Task and Limitations

 As defined by the Cornell Lab of Ornithology, the final result of the study will be a classifier model, compliant with the following restrictions.